pwrtux/typst-template-aio-studi-and-thesis/README.md

 If you are looking for the details of this template package's function, take a look at the [german manual](docs/manual-de.pdf) or the [english manual](docs/manual-en.pdf).

+> Roboto is used as the default font.
+Please note accordingly if you want to use exactly this font.

 ## Example configuration

 ```typ